 The Kenmore upright freezer with manual defrost has a 20-cubic-foot capacity but no temperature controls, no digital displays, no temperature alarm, and is also not Energy Star certified.
 It lists for $599.

 The 20-cubic-foot upright option is frost-free and Energy Star certified, has a quick-freeze option, digital display controls, lock, temperature alarm system, four glass interior shelves, and two slide-out baskets.
 It lists for $699.

 Both 20-cubic-foot uprights are 70 inches tall, 32 inches wide, and 28 1/2 inches deep.

-The Kenmore 24-cubic-foot chest model (shown at right) offers three lift-out baskets, a quick-freeze feature, digital display controls, a frost indicator button, lock, and temperature alarm.
+The Kenmore 24-cubic-foot chest model (shown above) offers three lift-out baskets, a quick-freeze feature, digital display controls, a frost indicator button, lock, and temperature alarm.
 It is Energy Star certified and lists for $729.